samus42/tkk/warpriest.md

 **Q: I have the Aura, but the Warpriest/Acolytes keep killing me as I'm keeping the Aura steady.
 How can I live?**

 **A:** On the right hand side, you want to crouch down behind that chest high wall to your right.
-The Aura should still give good coverage, and you can pop out every couple of seconds to mow down and Acoylte.
+The Aura should still give good coverage, and you can pop out every couple of seconds to mow down and Acolyte.
 In the center, crouch down behind the chest high wall in front of you.

 **Q: What about the left hand side?**